 On another note, the German doctor the condition is named after has recently been discovered to be far from the caring practitioner he portrayed himself as.
 Dr. Asperger worked under the Nazi regime and a recent research study has found he was responsible for the death of up to 800 children, signing them off as ‘unsuitable to live’.
 Not exactly a name one wants to remember.

 There is no medication that specifically treats Asperger’s syndrome.

-A psychologist can help you learn how to cope under stress, how to communicate more effectively, and how to behave in social situations so that your day-to-day life becomes easier.
+During therapy you will learn how to cope under stress, how to communicate more effectively, and how to behave in social situations so that your day-to-day life becomes easier.

 Harley therapy connects you to experienced and professional counselling psychologists for adults with autism working from several central London locations.
 We also offer autism testing for adults.